Littlestown Area School District: History of Education

-In 1880 Dr. E. Krebs founded the Edge Hill Academy, a Preparatory school which lasted for approximately 20 years.
+In 1880 Dr. E. Krebs founded the Edge Hill Academy, a preparatory school which lasted for approximately 20 years.
 Dr. Krebs' son, Stanley Krebs, was the husband of Marjorie Main.
-The Academy property is now the Benjamin and Anna Ulrich LeFevre property at 356 East King Street.
+The academy property is now the James Michael Norwood property at 356 East King Street.

 The building constructed in 1871 was razed thirty years later to give way to the grade school building on East King Street, converted into Community Center in 1963.
 The new building was constructed by John Eline, who was The Builder in those days, at a cost of $10,000 and boasted a hot water furnace and spacious rooms and halls.
 It was first occupied December 1, 1901.
 The first class was graduated from Littlestown High School, May 1, 1902.
 W.A.
 Burgoon was the first high school principal.
 Three years later L.H.S. was recognized as a second class school with a three-year course by the state.
 In 1915 the school had grown so that it necessitated an addition to the building and in 1916 it was recognized as a first class school.

 To trace the growth – in 1901 there was a faculty of one and a student body of 17; in 1912 there was a faculty of six and a student body of 134.

 On January 7, 1932, it was decided to construct a new building as a result of the congestion being experienced on East King Street, and this was to be located on a site north of the playground on Maple Avenue, at that time Long Alley.

 Bids were received April 14 and contracts awarded amounting to approximately $50,000 on May 13.
 The architect was Bernard Starr, an alumnus of the school, class of 1911, and the building was completed in time for the class of 1933 to hold their Commence exercises.
 William Eline was the contractor, son of the man who built the East King Street School; Stanley B. Stover did the electrical work and B.F.
 Redding the Plumbing.

 The Board of Education consisted of Dr. Harry S. Crouse, Samuel E. Renneer, John A. Mayers, Emory H. Snyder, and Henry S. Stover.
-The High School Faculty included Paul E. King, Principal; Lloyd L. Stavely, Harold R. Shriver, Golda O. Hook, Josephine Stetser and Kathryn Snyder.
+The High School Faculty included Paul E. King, principal; Lloyd L. Stavely, Harold R. Shriver, Golda O. Hook, Josephine Stetser and Kathryn Snyder.

 In 1938, the school added two new departments to its curriculum, Industrial Arts and Home Economics.
 In 1944, Littlestown High School had medical service for the first time with Mrs. Brenda Badders Walker as school Nurse.